 Domicile and citizenship are determined in accordance with the law in force in each respective country; however, the treaty does not offer guidance if a person is considered to be domiciled in both countries.

-Summary of Japan Inheritance and Gift Tax
+Summary of Japan: Gift Tax for Expats